 Fall is here and the air is finally free of wildfire smoke!
 So after delaying several summer photo trips we’re excited to get back on the road for a lengthy photo tour.
-This year the bulk of the trip will be to locations in Red Rock Canyon Country and National Parks of Southern Utah.
-Listed below are some of the location on the itinerary, generally in order from beginning to end.
+This year the bulk of the trip will be to locations in Red Rock Canyon Country and the National Parks of Southern Utah.
+Listed below are some of the locations on the itinerary, generally in order from beginning to end.

 Craters of the Moon National Monument